Data Driven Testing

 Add data table rows

-On the Data Table tab, use the Add Row button to add two rows, and fill the rows with below data
+Under the Data Table tab, use the + Row button to add two rows, and fill the rows with below data

 Caption Input_Article_Title Expected_API_Response_Status_Code Expected_API_Response_JSON Expected_Result_Database_Data